ethereum/eth-tester/README.md

 The `timestamp` must be an integer, strictly greater than the current timestamp of the latest block.

-> Note: You must mine a block before time traveling will take effect.
-See https://github.com/ethereum/eth-tester/issues/154 for discussion about improving this functionality.
+> Note: Time traveling will result in a new block being mined.

 ### Mining